Can Ticks Make You Allergic To Meat?

 A bite that’s more than “meats” the eye

-Different ticks carry different kinds of diseases, and the Lone Star Tick is one that has started to spread a rather unique issue.
+Different ticks carry different kinds of diseases.
+The Lone Star Tick is one that has started to spread a rather unique issue.
 This species of tick is very aggressive and in addition to their bites, extreme itching is an additional side effect.

 This isn’t just your typical itchy bug bite either.
 Itchiness has been known to last for weeks, even months, with a bite from a Lone Star Tick.
-In addition to the itchiness, this tick bite can cause an allergy called Alpha-gal which has been shown to cause an allergy to meats like beef and pork as well as in some cases dairy as well.
+In addition to the itchiness, this tick bite can cause an allergy called Alpha-gal.
+This has been known to cause an allergy to meats like beef and pork, and in some cases, dairy.

 The tricky thing is, is that this allergy doesn’t hit immediately like most allergies do within 15-20 minutes, Alpha-gal has been shown to take sometimes up t0 2 to 4 hours before any symptoms start to show.
 You might have a burger for lunch but not start to notice any sort of reaction until dinner time.